 One of the most powerful ways of breaking down the barriers of inequality is by treating everyone the same.
 The TdFF is a historical moment in our sport.

 OOH LA LA! is a collaboration between TICCC and NMG Productions.
-Our objective is simple.
-To celebrate this historic occasion by bringing you exclusive, daily, behind the scenes action.
+Our objective was simple.
+To celebrate this historic occasion by bringing exclusive, daily, behind the scenes action.
 Allez Allez!!

 Paris Tour Eiffel — Champs-Élysées

 Paris is the location for stage 01.
 The Eiffel Tower provides the backdrop for the team presentations and the riders enjoy every minute of it.

 The race itself was a classic one.
 The peloton controlling the breakaways, the Champs Elysees cobble sections the scene for multiple crashes.
 Lorena Wiebes attacked at the last 100 metres to take the victory and the first yellow jersey.
 The Dutch woman was in tears when she saw her family and friends.
 As a junior rider she watched La Course in Paris on TV.
 This is a dream come true for her.

 For the riders the challenge continues after the finish line — the media.
 This race has drawn a huge amount of journalists, including many who wouldn’t normally cover women’s racing.
 The riders have to navigate the mass of photographers, film crews and interviewers – minutes after a hard, hard 136km race.
 This is not something they are used to and for many riders it’s a little overwhelming.

 Marianne Vos took the victory and the yellow jersey.
 The reward — millions of questions, some not that interesting, press duties and the obligatory selfies!
 This is the sign of progress.

 Roll up, roll up, the tour’s in town!
 In a matter of hours a space is transformed into an experience.
 Although temporary, its legacy has inspired many to take to the bike, including some of the pro peloton.